 DCGAN

-The DCGAN samples are dramatically better.
-The generated digits feature:
+The DCGAN samples are noticeably sharper:

-The DCGAN achieves this superior quality with a Discriminator that is nearly 4$\times$ smaller than the Vanilla GAN's (138K vs. 533K parameters).
-The convolutional structure provides such a strong inductive bias that fewer parameters are needed to learn the real-vs-fake classification.
+The DCGAN gets better quality with a Discriminator that is 4$\times$ smaller (138K vs. 533K parameters).
+Convolutions provide enough inductive bias that the network needs far fewer parameters to learn the real-vs-fake boundary.

 Mode Collapse Analysis